 One way to avoid light gap is to completely remove the gap from your windows.
 Installing an outside mounted window treatment allows the blind or shade to hang above and around your window, rather than in the window frame.
 This will eliminate the gap between the frame and your window treatment and allow coverage over the entirety of the window.

-Learn more about the different options for blinds, shutters, shades from the Bloomin’ Blinds blog!
+Learn more about blind installation near you or check out options for shutters and shades from the Bloomin’ Blinds blog!

 About the Author: Kevin Stuart, Bloomin’ Blinds